-- Our subsidiaries, including our PRC subsidiaries, may make dividends or other distributions to the Company. - To date, no subsidiary has made dividends or distributions to the Company, and we do not have any present plan to make any dividends or distributions from subsidiaries to the Company in the foreseeable future.
-Certain of our subsidiaries, including our PRC-based subsidiaries, are subject to statutory and regulators on the payment of dividends to the Company, which could result in limitations on the availability of cash to fund dividends or distributions to investors in our securities.
-Please see "Risk Factors Risks Related to Doing Business in the PRC We may rely on dividends and other distributions on equity paid by our subsidiaries, including our subsidiaries in China, for our cash needs, and laws and regulations in the jurisdictions in which our subsidiaries operate, including China, may restrict our ability to make any such dividends or distributions." - Our subsidiaries may transfer funds to other subsidiaries in settlement of intercompany transactions for goods or services in the ordinary course of business or in the form of loans. - From January 1, 2018 to September 30, 2021, our European and U.S. subsidiaries paid \$37.0 million to our PRC subsidiaries for goods and services, and received \$4.7 million from our PRC subsidiaries for services provided.
+- Our subsidiaries, including our PRC subsidiaries, may make dividends or other distributions to the Company. - To date, no subsidiary has made dividends or distributions to the Company, and we do not have any present plan to make any dividends or It or the substituary has made dividends or distributions to the Company, and we do not have any present plan to make any dividends or distributions from subsidiaries to the Company in the foreseeable future.
+Certain of our subsidiaries, including our PRC-based subsidiaries, are subject to statutory and regulatory limitations on the payment of dividends to the Company, which could result in limitations on the availability of cash to fund dividends or distributions to investors in our securities.
+Please see "Risk Factors - Risks Related to Doing Business in the PRC - We may rely on dividends and other distributions on equity paid by our subsidiaries, including our subsidiaries in China, for our cash needs, and laws and regulations in the jurisdictions in which our subsidiaries operate, including China, may restrict our ability to make any such dividends or distributions." - Our subsidiaries may transfer funds to other subsidiaries in settlement of intercompany transactions for goods or services in the ordinary course of business or in the form of loans - · From January 1, 2018 to September 30, 2021, our European and U.S. subsidiaries paid \$37.0 million to our PRC subsidiaries for goods and services, and received \$4.7 million from our PRC subsidiaries for services provided.
 During this period, the amount transferred between our PRC subsidiaries was \$6.4 million for goods purchased.
 To date, the loans extended between our subsidiaries are not material. - The Company may transfer funds to our subsidiaries, including our PRC subsidiaries, by way of capital contributions or loans - In connection with growing our business and funding operations, for the period between January 1, 2018 and July 22, 2021, the date immediately prior to the consummation of the Business Combination (as defined below), the Company (including, prior to the Business Combination, our wholly-owned subsidiary Microvast, Inc.) contributed approximately \$7.7 million to our subsidiaries.
-Since the closing of the Business Combination on July 23, 2021 through September 30, 2021, the Company contributed or settled intercompany payables in favor of its subsidiaries in aggregate of approximately \$80 million. - · The Company may transfer funds to subsidiaries to purchase goods or services. - To date, the amount transferred from the Company (including, prior to the Business Combination, Microvast, Inc.) to our subsidiaries to purchase goods or services is not material.
+Since the closing of the Business Combination on July 23, 2021 through September 30, 2021, the Company contributed or settled intercompany payables in favor of its subsidiaries in aggregate of approximately \$80 million. - The Company may transfer funds to subsidiaries to purchase goods or services. - To date, the amount transferred from the Company (including, prior to the Business Combination, Microvast, Inc.) to our subsidiaries to purchase goods or services is not material.

-This prospectus provides you with a general description of such securities and the general manner in which we and the Selling Holders may offer or sell the securities.
+This prospectus provides you with a general description of the securities and the general manner in which we and the Selling Holders may offer or sell the securities.
 More specific terms of any securities that we and the Selling Holders may offer or sell may be provided in a prospectus supplement that describes, among other things, the specific amounts and prices of the securities being offered and the terms of the offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.